Nesasio/Anti-Theft-System/README.md

 | 6     | Relay Module                             |

 ## Circuit
 The circuit diagram was created using [circuito.io](https://www.circuito.io/).
+Arduino Mega is the brain of the system, the GSM module is used for communication with the user via SMS.
+The GPS module will fetch the location in real time and the relay module will be used to connect the system with the ignition system.

 ![Circuit](https://github.com/Nesasio/Anti-Theft-System/assets/110229836/23decbbe-5285-4745-9024-b6b396e17bb2)
 *Basic Circuit*